teduard/real-todo-app/README.md

 MAIL_SMTP_SERVER | The smtp server of the email service MAIL_SMTP_PORT | Smpt port. for gmail should work with 465 MAIL_RECEIVER_EMAIL | Email address
+REDIS_PWD | Password used for Redis server.
+REDIS_HOST | Hostname used for Redis installation.
+REDIS_PORT | Port used for redis.
+Localhost default is 6379.